Posted October 2025

 Payroll employment

-- The largest over the year increases were in education and health services (800 jobs), government (800 jobs), and retail trade (700 jobs).
+The largest increase over the year was in private education and health services (up 600 jobs), followed by other services (up 300 jobs).

 Nonfarm employment estimates, not seasonally adjusted, Thurston County